apache/logging-log4j2/log4j-spring-cloud-config/log4j-spring-cloud-config-client/src/site/markdown/index.md

 Log4j also supports Composite Configurations.
 The standard way to do that is to concatenate the paths to the files in a comma separated string.
 Unfortunately, Spring validates the URL being provided and commas are not allowed.
-Therefore, additional configurations must be supplied as "override" query parametes.
+Therefore, additional configurations must be supplied as "override" query parameters.

 ```
 log4j.configurationFile=http://host.docker.internal:8888/ConfigService/sampleapp/default/master/log4j2.xml